Climate and Average Weather Year Round in Big Bear Lake California, United States

 The average hourly wind speed in Big Bear Lake experiences mild seasonal variation over the course of the year.

 The windier part of the year lasts for 5.2 months, from February 4 to July 10, with average wind speeds of more than 7.5 miles per hour.
-The windiest day of the year is April 26, with an average hourly wind speed of 8.7 miles per hour.
+The windiest month of the year in Big Bear Lake is April, with an average hourly wind speed of 8.6 miles per hour.

 The calmer time of year lasts for 6.8 months, from July 10 to February 4.
-The calmest day of the year is September 8, with an average hourly wind speed of 6.2 miles per hour.
+The calmest month of the year in Big Bear Lake is September, with an average hourly wind speed of 6.3 miles per hour.

 The predominant average hourly wind direction in Big Bear Lake varies throughout the year.